sohila-mohamed22/DoCAN/Segmentation/README.md

 > ✅ **In both cases**, ISO-TP abstracts away the complexities of CAN frame sizes, ensuring a seamless diagnostic message exchange between ECUs and testing tools.

-Sure!
-Here’s the entire **“Gateway: Application to Network Layer”** section rewritten as a cohesive, well-structured paragraph-based explanation:

 ---

 ## 🛠️ Implementation of DoCAN

 This section explores the core implementation of **DoCAN ISO-TP**, detailing how it enables efficient diagnostic communication across the **Application**, **Network**, and **Transport Layers**.
 The implementation supports all addressing modes and is optimized for reliability and flexibility in automotive systems.